ml-evs/project-board/README.md

 usage of the GraphQL API.

 You should just need to set the right permissions on a "classic" GH token and get the correct project number to write to (note: this is mutable if you delete other projects).

+This needs to run on a schedule, and it will loop over the last day's worth of issues to add them to the board.